 Tips to Avoid Floors Warping

-When you maintain it properly, hardwood flooring is durable and long-lasting, but warping can shorten its lifespan.
+Proper installation is key to preventing warping, but maintaining your hardwood flooring is just as important.
+When you maintain it properly, hardwood flooring is durable and long-lasting, but warping can shorten its life span.
 You can prevent hardwood warping by:

 - Sealing gaps in your windows and doors: Weather damage from the outside can affect your home’s indoor environment.
 Check the openings throughout your property for cracks, and seal the gaps with silicone caulk.